Houghton, Michigan: Geography

-The city is located on the south shore of the Keweenaw Waterway, primarily "on rolling wooded hills less than a mile" across Portage Lake." from Hancock.
-The city is bounded on the east by Portage Township and Pilgrim, on the west by Dakota Heights and on the south by Hurontown and Isle Royale Location, unincorporated communities that are part of Portage Township; and also on the west by Adams Township.
+The city is located on the south shore of the Keweenaw Waterway, on rolling wooded hills, less than a mile across Portage Lake from Hancock.
+The city is bounded on the east by Portage Township and Pilgrim, on the west by Dakota Heights and Adams Township, and on the south by Hurontown and Isle Royale Location, unincorporated communities that are part of Portage Township.
 Houghton is named after Douglass Houghton, discoverer of copper nearby.
 Houghton is also the home of Michigan Technological University.
 The city is served by Houghton County Memorial Airport in nearby Oneco.

 According to the United States Census Bureau, the city has a total area of 4.69 sqmi, of which 4.45 sqmi is land and 0.24 sqmi is water.

-In the West Houghton neighborhood is West Houghton Park, containing an outdoor ice rink and lawn tennis courts.
+In the West Houghton neighborhood is West Houghton Park, featuring an outdoor ice rink and lawn tennis courts.
 Along Portage Lake is the Raymond Kestner Waterfront Recreation Area, the principal feature of which is a large "Chutes and Ladders" playground; it also includes Houghton Beach.
-Along the waterfront, in the area that used to be occupied by the railroad tracks, runs the "flat, paved" Waterfront Trail for bikers and pedestrians; at one end of this is the Houghton RV Park, at the other end the Nara Nature Park and midway along this corridor is "Mattila Square".
+Along the waterfront, in the area that used to be occupied by the railroad tracks, runs the flat, paved Waterfront Trail for cyclists and pedestrians; at one end of this is the Houghton RV Park, at the other end the Nara Nature Park and midway along this corridor is Mattila Square.
 Prince's Point is also along this trail.
 Veterans Park is just across the Portage Lake Lift Bridge from Hancock, and contains the memorial to the Houghton Company, which fought in the Civil War.
 Houghton is the headquarters for Isle Royale National Park.